LLNL/hiop/README_developers.md

 - Submit issue for discussion before submitting a pull request
 - Always branch from master
-- Name your branch <feature>-dev for a feature and <fix>-fix for fixing an issue
+- Name your branch <feature name>-dev for a feature and <fix name>-fix for fixing an issue
 - Separate with the dash (`-`) character
 - Provide extended description in pull request
 - Reference the issue in the description